Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits

 This can be done in various ways, we choose to write the extensive observable in the following form

 where $\mathcal S^{sj +m}(a_m)$ can be thought of as operators starting on sites $sj + m$ (i.e., on all sites $i$, where $i \ (\mathrm{mod}) \ s = m$).
-In other words, due to translational invariance by $s$ sites we have a local unit call of $s$ sites, so that the sum over $m$ runs over sites within a unit cell, while $j$ runs over all unit cells.
-In this formulation it is now easy to see that we will have a one-to-one correspondence between the set of $\{a_m\}_{m = 0}^{s - 1}$ and extensive observable $A$ if we in addition enforce that $a_m$ do not contain components acting trivially on the first site.
+In other words, due to translational invariance by $s$ sites we have a local unit cell of $s$ sites, so that the sum over $m$ runs over sites within a unit cell, while $j$ runs over all unit cells.
+In this formulation it is now easy to see that we have a one-to-one correspondence between the set of $\{a_m\}_{m = 0}^{s - 1}$ and the extensive observable $A$ if we enforce that $a_m$ do not contain components acting trivially on the first site.
 Explicitly, $a_m$ must be in the space spanned by the set (basis) $\mathcal P^{(r)}$ of Pauli strings without identities acting on the first site: